funnyzak/docker-release/README.md

 Build images and publish to Docker Hub, GitHub Container Registry, and AliCloud Image Service.

-Aliyun mirror address: `registry.cn-beijing.aliyuncs.com`.
+Aliyun mirror: `registry.cn-beijing.aliyuncs.com`.

-GitHub Container Registry address: `ghcr.io`

 ## Images

-The images are provided with the `latest` and `nightly` tags (if available).
+Images are provided with the `latest` and `nightly` tags (if available).
 For other versions, please refer to the Docker Hub or GHCR Container Registry pages.

 Current images are as follows: